Why Do SUVs Have Spoilers?

 Car Spoilers

-Spoilers are made from ABS plastic combined with fillers to make them a bit sturdier.
-ABS plastic is used frequently in SUVs and other vehicles because it is economical and easy to make.
+Spoilers are made from ABS plastic combined with fillers to make them a bit stronger.
+ABS plastic is used frequently in SUVs and other vehicles because it is cheap and easy to make.

-Fiberglass sets with epoxy are also used for spoilers, and the ones made with this material are tougher.
-However, this material is challenging to make, so it is not used as often.
+Fiberglass sets with epoxy are also used for spoilers, and the ones made with this material are sturdier.
+However, this material is difficult to make, so it is not used as often.

 There are also carbon fiber spoilers on many sports cars.
-These are significantly stronger than fiberglass spoilers.
+These are substantially tougher than fiberglass spoilers.

 How Did Spoilers Get Their Name?